divine-ray/Servilia/Structure/TO-DO/Ye' Good Olde TODO.md

 	- [x] Amidan Infrastructure and Utilities U.P.C. (unlimited professional corp.) state-owned infrastructure and utilities Corp., contracting workers, etc. legal loophole that grants amida itself some degree of freedom from the other corps ruling
+	- [ ] Amida has to be as horrible as possible to squeeze out the tiniest profit out of everything,
+		- [ ] any building is minmaxxed to hell (and fucking collapses in a year),
+		- [ ] pre-crime picks off people for lobotomisation years before,
+		- [ ] numerators are in control of elimination and torture and the police state,
+		- [ ] there is no “state”/government. it’s all bought by corporate empires.
+		- [ ] idk some pending damocles’ sword which will cause downfall or shit
+			- escape into simulation? deity?

 ## Characters, People, Creatures:
 - [ ] Leonis